Tax Season Phishing Campaigns Are Ramping Up

 Figure 1: Email Body

 Figure 1 is the email body generated by the Adobe file-sharing service use.
 Cofense has observed Adobe as a popular file-sharing service threat actors use to deliver their lure.
 The attack could be sent out using just about any similar service.
 By naming the file “TAX PAYMENT REFUND,” the recipient is more likely to interact with the link in hopes of getting money back instead of writing a check.
-Clicking the “Review and sign” button directs the recipient to an Adobe file-sharing page which in turn eventually leads to a Microsoft SharePoint site.
-SharePoint Page
+Clicking the “Review and sign” button directs the recipient to an Adobe file-sharing page which in turn eventually leads to a Microsoft SharePoint site

 Figure 2: SharePoint Page

 Figure 2 shows the SharePoint page the target is taken to from the shared file on Adobe.
 We see the shift in the subject went from being about taxes to simply “Payment Details,” it’s common for threat actors to reuse pieces of one campaign for another.
 Once the user clicks “View Payment Details” they are taken to the final landing page.
-At this point, the recipient may have realized this was a phish and hit the Reporter button.
-Phishing Page
+At this point, the recipient may have realized this was a phish and hit the Reporter button

 Figure 3: Phishing Page